kasperdanielhansen/kasperdanielhansen/README.md

 ### Kasper D. Hansen

-I am an associate professor in Biostatistics at Johns Hopkins University.
+I am a professor in Biostatistics at Johns Hopkins University.

 I work on statistical genomics and release most of my work through R/Bioconductor.